 We encourage children to be inquisitive throughout their time at the school and beyond.
 Our Science curriculum, based on the National Curriculum, fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and so that they continue to ask questions and be curious about their surroundings.

 Our curriculum is designed to develop knowledge and skills that are progressive, as well as transferable such as research, observation, recording and presentation.
 Pupils are taught a wide range of essential enquiry skills; very importantly, these skills build upon earlier opportunities they have had for example playing, exploring, creating, engaging in active learning and thinking critically in the EYFS.
-Science topics will, where appropriate, link with IPC units of work in order to enable opportunities for cross-curricular links or be taught as stand-alone units.

 A strong emphasis is placed on questioning which helps pupils gain a coherent knowledge and understanding of Scientific processes and how this relates to their everyday lives.
-Through the study of Science, our pupils learn to research through primary and secondary sources, observe over time, pattern seek, fair-test, identify, and classify.
+Through the study of Science, we can see that our pupils learn to research through primary and secondary sources, observe over time, pattern seek, fair-test, identify, and classify.
 Such skills will serve them well as they move onto secondary school and beyond.